 Our officers and directors are not required to commit their full time to our affairs, which could create a conflict of interest when allocating their time between our operations and their other commitments.
-We presently expect each of our employees to devote such amount of time as they reasonably believe is necessary to our business (which could range from only a few hours a week while we are trying to locate a potential target business to a majority of their time as we move into serious negotiations with a target business for a business combination).
+We presently expect each of our employees to devote such amount of time as they reasonably believe is necessary to our business.
 We do not intend to have any full time employees prior to the consummation of our initial business combination.
 All of our officers and directors are engaged in several other business endeavors and are not obligated to devote any specific number of hours to our affairs.
 If our officers' and directors' other business affairs require them to devote more substantial amounts of time to such affairs, it could limit their ability to devote time to our affairs and could have a negative impact on our ability to consummate our initial business combination.
 These conflicts may not be resolved in our favor.